Austal USA

 Austal USA is an American shipbuilder based on Blakeley Island in Mobile, Alabama.
 It is a subsidiary of the Australian shipbuilder Austal, operating under a Special Security Arrangement which allows it to work independently and separately on some of the most sensitive United States defense programs despite its foreign ownership.

 Austal USA was formed in 1999 when Austal formed a 70:30 joint venture with Bender Shipbuilding & Repair Co to build ferries.
 Austal bought out its partner in September 2006.

-Notable projects for the shipbuilder include the United States Navy's Independence class littoral combat ship (first launched in 2008) and United States Coast Guard's Heritage-class cutter (contract awarded in 2022).
+Notable projects for the shipbuilder include the United States Navy's Independence class littoral combat ship (first launched in 2008) Spearhead class expeditionary fast transport (first launched in 2010), and United States Coast Guard's Heritage-class cutter (contract awarded in 2022).

 Projects

 Austal USA's first contract was for two crew supply vessels for service in the Gulf of Mexico.
 These were followed by a ferry for Lighthouse Fast Ferry of New York.